kirteerajjhala/face-recongniation-/README.md

-this is face recongnition project
+this is face recongnition project.